-Varicose eczema is quite common, affecting approximately 20 per cent of people over the age of 70.
-Varicose eczema can occur in younger people, too, if they have a genetic predisposition to varicose veins, 10% of people with varicose veins will develop venous skin changes, including varicose eczema.
+Varicose eczema is quite common, affecting approximately 70 per cent of people over the age of 70.
+Varicose eczema can occur in younger people, too, if they have a genetic predisposition to varicose veins.
 You are most likely to develop this type of eczema if you have high blood pressure or varicose veins, or have had a deep vein thrombosis (a blood clot in the leg vein), phlebitis (inflammation of the vein wall) or cellulitis (infection in the skin) in the past.
 Other contributing factors include being overweight, immobility, and swelling caused by prolonged standing or hot weather.
 Trauma to the skin, such as an injury or bad insect bite, can also be a contributing factor.

-Varicose eczema is more common in women than in men as females hormones (which relax valve walls and make them prone to leaking) and pregnancy may increase the risk of developing varicose veins.
+Varicose eczema is more common in women than in men since female hormones and pregnancy increase the risk of developing the condition.